Job outlooks for Paramedical occupations

 - There are a small number of unemployed workers with recent experience in this occupation.

-To increase career opportunities, some primary care paramedics may consider advanced care training.
+- To increase career opportunities, some primary care paramedics may consider advanced care training.
 Ambulance attendants and other paramedical occupations with a broad range of skills and several years of experience will have a more favourable outlook.
-Prospects may be better for those who are fluent in both official languages.
+Prospects may be better for those with a valid driver's license and who are fluent in both official languages.

 Here are some key facts about Paramedical occupations in New Brunswick: